chrisjordanme/generator-noogie/README.md

 # NooGie - AngularJS Component Generator

-Noogie is a [Yeoman](http://yeoman.io) generator that scaffolds out Angular apps using a component-based approach.

 ![](noogie-screenshot.png)

 ## Methodology & Fundamentals
-[Noogie](http://noogie.io) was created to help developers build Angular 1.5+ applications using a component-based approach similar to [Angular 2.0](https://angular.io/) and other component-based frameworks.
+[Noogie](http://noogie.io) is a [Yeoman](http://yeoman.io) generator that was created to help developers build Angular 1.5+ applications using a component-first approach.

-Noogie doesn't have an option for using Angular 2.0 yet but it is on the immediate project road map.
-The project is new and the initial goal is to help developers build component-based applications with what's available today in Angular 1.5.

-The generator scaffolds applications based on the idea of "root" and "nested" components.
-Supporting details can be found in the [Noogie Blog](http://blog.noogie.io/).
-The project was insprired by the new Component API available in Angular 1.5 and the need to move towards component-based development.
-I also highly recommend [this article](http://teropa.info/blog/2015/10/18/refactoring-angular-apps-to-components.html) by [Tero Parviainen](https://twitter.com/teropa) which helped influence Noogie's design decisions.
+What about Angular 2.0?
+We'll get to that momentarily.

+The generator scaffolds "component bundles".
+These bundles contain the HTML, CSS and (Directive/Component) JS files that make up Angular "components".
+This leads to a more manageable and reusable codebase and will help developers begin paving the way for Angular 2.0 adoption.

-Noogie scaffolds Angular components two ways, (1) using the new 1.5 Component API or also with (2) traditional Angular Directives.
-Think of these as "component bundles".
-Component bundles are generated with their own HTML, Sass, and Component / Directive/Controller files.
-Use of ng-controller and binding controllers to routes is not recommended, though there is a controller generator for any one-off controller needs.
+Noogie scaffolds Angular components in one of two ways, (1) using the new 1.5 Component API or also using (2) traditional Angular Directives.

-Sample Component Bundle (as a Directive):
+Sample Component Bundle (as a traditional Directive):
 ```
 ├── components/
-│   ├── my-noogie-component
+│   ├── my-noogie-directive
 │   │   ├── my-noogie-component.html
 │   │   ├── my-noogie-component.scss
-│   │   ├── my-noogie-controller.js
 │   │   ├── my-noogie-directive.js
 ```
 Sample Component Bundle (as an Anguar 1.5 Component):